syednizamudeen/event.zas/readme.md

 ### What is it?

 **event.zas** is an web application.
-The purpose of application for self study Laravel Framework.
+The purpose of application for self studying Laravel Framework.

 ## Getting Started